ADE-GlobalHealth/oae_firmware/README.md

 Configure the following settings:

 - Select LED_NucleoFlash as the source code directory
-- Select the preset debug
+- Select the preset debug (then release for the second time)
-- Select LED_NucleoFlash/build/debug/build
+- Select LED_NucleoFlash/build/debug/build (then LED_NucleoFlash/build/release/build for the second time)

 ![Image of example cmake-gui configuration](cmake-gui.png) (your paths may be slightly different)

 Select "Configure", then "Generate".
+Go through the steps above for the release preset.
 Close cmake-gui and go back to VS code.

-In the status bar, from right to left, select the debug preset, the debug preset again, LED_NucleoFlash, LED_NucleoFlash again, and Default.
+Select the profiles you want in the status bar:
 ![Image of VS Code status bar](vscode-toolbar.png)

 If you select the CMake side panel, it should populate with some files.
 Select build all in the outline or press `ctrl+shift+B`